tnguyen606-cs/myDACO/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

 During tactical airborne operations, the departure airfield coordination officer (**DACO**) is responsible for managing accountability of all personnel and equipment on the airfield.
 When aircraft become inoperable (for any variety of reasons), the **DACO** must determine how to most efficiently redistribute the *personnel* and *equipment* that were assigned to the `downed` aircraft to the remaining aircraft.
-This process becomes incredibly time consuming and prone to human error when executed under stressful conditions (night, minimal sleep, combat, etc).
+This process becomes incredibly *time consuming* and *prone to human error* when executed under stressful conditions (night, minimal sleep, combat, etc).

 **A mobile application** that could assist **DACOs** in determining the load plans for airborne operations and quickly recommend the optimal `bump plan` when aircraft go down based on a variety of factors (#/type of aircraft, # of equipment, # of personnel, location of aircraft on the airfield, etc).

-Summary of the project.

 <!-- GETTING STARTED -->
 # Getting Started